elviswxy/RAG_fairness/README.md

 and apply or overwrite these files in your local FlashRAG setup.
 Reinstall FlashRAG or adjust your PYTHONPATH to use our modified version.

+More details of the new evaluation metrics described in the comments `flashrag/evaluator/metrics.py` of each function.

 ## **4. Data Preparation**<a name="data-preparation"></a>